-- Each applicant, all adult household members, and at least two (2)one (1) emergency assistants, substitutes and/or any proposed assistants must submit to and clear a Ceomprehensive Beackground Ceheck that includes: - a.
+- A. Orientation and Pre-service Training - 1.
+An applicant interested in becoming a child care provider must contact the Department to formally enroll in an Orientation - 2.
+The applicant must successfully complete Orientation and a course of Pre-Service Training, as determined by the Department, prior to submitting an application to the Department. - B. Initial Licensure - 1.
+Each applicant, all adult household members, at least two (2) emergency assistants, substitutes and/or any proposed assistants must submit to and clear a comprehensive background check that includes: - a.
 State and national criminal and sex offender registries in accordance with R.I.
 Gen. Laws Chapter 40-13.2; - b.
 Child abuse and neglect clearances, in accordance with R.I.
-Gen. Laws Chapter 40-13.2; - Any additional background checks as required by State or Federal law.
+Gen. Laws Chapter 40-13.2; - c.
+Any additional background checks as required by State or Federal law. - d.

-- d.
 In any circumstance where an individual lives or has lived outside of the State of Rhode Island in the previous five (5) years, out of State background checks are also required. - 2.
 The applicant must submit an application, application fee (R.I.
-Gen. Laws § 42-12.5-5, payable to the Rhode Island General Treasurer), and required supplementary documentation about the home, the applicant, and at least two (2) emergency one assistants/substitute, and/or any proposed assistants or substitutes.
+Gen. Laws § 42-12.5-5, payable to the Rhode Island General Treasurer), and required supplementary documentation about the home, the applicant, at least two (2) emergency assistants, and/or any proposed assistants or substitutes.
 The following documents are included in the application packet: - a.
-Medical references signed by a licensed physician for the applicant and any proposed assistants/substitutes, including emergency assistants, stating that the individual has had a medical examination within the past six (6)-twelve (12) months, is in good health and is able to care for children; - b.
-Notarized-Criminal History Affidavits (Form #109) completed by the applicant and any proposed assistants, including emergency assistants; and - c.
-Notarized-Employment History Affidavits (Form #108) completed by the applicant and any proposed assistants. - 3.
-The applicant must participate in one (1) or more home visits by a Department representative to: - Ensure that the proposed program location is the residence of the applicant; - b.
+Medical references signed by a licensed physician for the applicant and any proposed assistants, including emergency assistants, stating that the individual has had a medical examination within the past six (6) months, is in good health and is able to care for children; - b.
+Notarized Criminal History Affidavits (Form #109) completed by the applicant and any proposed assistants, including emergency assistants - c.
+Notarized Employment History Affidavits (Form #108) completed by the applicant and any proposed assistants, including emergency assistants

+- 3. The applicant must participate in one (1) or more home visits by a Department representative to: - a.
+Ensure that the proposed program location is the residence of the applicant; - b.
 Assess compliance with these Regulations; and - c.
-Measure the program floor space to determine capacity. - 4.
-Upon successful completion of the application process and issuance of a time-limited Provisional License, the licensee must demonstrate an operational program in order to meet the needs of the children served and demonstrate full compliance with these Regulations, in order to transition to a Regular License. - 5.
-In order to obtain and maintain a Regular License, the program must demonstrate full compliance with the Regulations at all times - C. License Renewal

-- 1. To maintain licensure as a Group Family Child Care Home provider, the licensee must submit a completed renewal application at least three (3) one (1) months in advance of the licensed expiration date. - 24.
-When requesting a license renewal, the licensee must demonstrate continued substantial compliance with these licensing Regulations with no outstanding non-compliances.
+Measure the program floor space to determine capacity. - C. License Renewal - 1.
+To maintain licensure as a Group Family Child Care Home provider, the licensee must submit a renewal application at least three (3) months in advance of the licensed expiration date. - 2.
+The licensee, all household members, at least two (2) emergency assistants, substitutes and any proposed assistants and/or substitutes must submit current comprehensive background checks completed within the last five (5) years in accordance with R.I.
+Gen. Laws Chapter 40-13.2; - 3.
+The licensee must provide updated documentation as stated in § 7.3.1(A) of this Part; as applicable. - 4.
+When requesting a license renewal, the licensee must demonstrate continued substantial compliance with these licensing Regulations with no outstanding non-compliances. - D. Determination